royaltm/spectrusty-tutorial/step3.md

 ### Flash and Turbo

-For these new capabilities, your `EmulatorState` would need some new properties:
+For new capabilities, your `EmulatorState` needs new properties:

 ```rust
 #[derive(Default)]